ggtracker/sc2reader/README.txt

 - Message details (text, time, player, target, ...)
 - Game details (winners, losers, unit abilities,unit selections, ...)

-For ``version < 16561``: replay, player, and message details can still be extracted because their formats do not seem to have changed as far as testing shows.
+For 1.1 release replays: replay, player, and message details can still be extracted because their formats do not seem to have changed as far as testing shows.

-Support for older builds may be patched in future releases as development is on going.
+Very experimental support for 1.0 and 1.2 replays has been added.
+1.0 support is completely untested as I don't have any 1.0 replays (I'll find some soon).

 Installation
 -------------